imarcaos/Curso-React01/README.md

 - Class 016 - Conditional Intruction - ternary operator - version 1
 - Class 017 - Conditional Intruction - function - version 2
 - Class 018 - Conditional Intruction - Component with function and if - version 3
+- Class 019 - How to define Inline Styles with style in jsx.